incubyte/incubyte.github.io/content/blog/think-like-architect.md

 ## The First Law of Software Architecture: Everything is a Trade-off

 The foundation of architectural thinking lies in understanding that everything in software architecture involves trade-offs.
-Architectural decisions require careful consideration of competing factors, such as,
+Architectural decisions require careful consideration of competing factors, such as
-- performance vs. readability
+- Performance vs. Readability
-- modularity vs. reusability
+- Modularity vs. Reusability
-- flexibility vs. simplicity
+- Flexibility vs. Simplicity

 A good architect recognizes and embraces these trade-offs, making balanced choices that align with a project's long-term goals.